desmosinc/scrubber/README.md

 // Setters are chainable
 scrubber.min(-10).max(10).value(3);

-// jQuery isn't required, but you use it to append scrubbers after you've created them if you want var scrubber2 = new ScrubberView();
+// jQuery isn't required, but you can use it to append scrubbers after you've
+// created them if you want
+var scrubber2 = new ScrubberView();
 $('.my-container').append(scrubber2.elt);